 nano /etc/proxychains.conf

-Here’s an example of how to add a proxy located in Venezuela:
+Here’s an example of adding a proxy in Venezuela to your chain:

-You can chain as many proxies as you want to make it more difficult to trace your original IP address.
+You can add as many proxies as you want to make tracing your original IP even more difficult.

-Now, your traffic will go through either the three Tor nodes and then the proxy in Venezuela or vice versa.
+Now your traffic will randomly route through either the three Tor nodes first, then the Venezuela proxy, or vice versa - making your traffic patterns even more unpredictable.